ghoomfrog/silili/README.md

 <!--tr-->
 <!--td style="width: 100%;"-->

-# Saja Lili
+# Silili

-Saja Lili is a small work-in-progress language inspired by Toki Pona.
+Silili is a small work-in-progress language inspired by Toki Pona.
 It's designed to have an easier grammar but a bigger vocabulary.

 ### ABCs

-Saja Lili uses these sounds: *a i j k l m n p s t u w*.
+Silili uses these sounds: *a i j k l m n p s t u w*.
 All the vowels are short, and *j* is like English *y*.

 ### Adjectives